Sake Brands

 in Nagasaki

-まが玉Magatama is a brand produced by Yamasaki Honten Shuzojo, named after the ancient curved jewel ornament known as magatama.
+月のよさTsuki no Yosa is a brand produced by Yamasaki Honten Shuzojo, bearing a name that evokes the beauty of a moonlit night.
 Brewed with the beautiful spring water of Shimabara, this sake harnesses the blessings of the subterranean water from Mount Unzen Fugendake.

 Fukuizumi